Scion TC: Specs, Reliability, and Common Problems

 Taking the AWD Avensis chassis as a base, they created the 1st-gen coupe, although it was powered at the rear wheels; the same goes for the 2nd-gen tC.

-The 1st-gen tC, manufactured from 2005 to 2010, featured a 2.4L 4-cylinder AZ-FE engine with manual and automatic transmission options.
+The 1st-gen tC, manufactured from 2005 to 2010, featured a 2.4L 4-cylinder AZ-FE engine with manual and automatic transmission options, and was redesigned in 2010.

-It also stood out for its wide range of customization aftermarket parts such as Scion tC turbo kits, short ram or cold air intakes, headers, exhaust systems, etc.
+It also stood out for its wide range of customization aftermarket parts, such as turbo kits, short ram or cold air intakes, headers, exhaust systems, etc.

 Scion tC Reliability Review

-The Scion tC’s reliability varies depending on the model year and effectively the engine.
+The reliability of this car depends on the model year in question and consequently the engine.

-Generally, the car is considered reasonably reliable, but it isn’t rare to find Scion tC complaints in enthusiast forums and at the National Highway Traffic Safety Administration (NHTSA).
+Generally, the car is considered reasonably reliable, but it isn’t rare to find complaints in enthusiast forums and at the National Highway Traffic Safety Administration (NHTSA).

-Some model years have experienced significant issues that resulted in recalls, including engine faults, brake hose failures, and problematic suspensions.
+Some model years have experienced significant issues that resulted in recalls, including engine faults, brake hose failures, and problematic suspension designs.

-In terms of mechanical problems with significant safety implications, the 2006 Scion tC has the most NHTSA recalls, with five:
+In terms of mechanical problems with significant safety implications, the 2006 Scion tC has the most NHTSA recalls.
+These include:

 However, critical scion tC years to avoid are 2015 and 2016.
 The reason is that although each model year has only three recalls, two are the most concerning regarding safety: